mgorav/Chakravyuh/README.md

 - [X] Framework for dataset versioning
 - [X] Framework for hyper parameter management and versioning
 - [ ] Detect circular cycle in model when modeling referring *features*
-- [ ] Dataframe to feature extraction
+- [ ] Data frame to feature extraction
 - [ ] Publishing OAS 3.0 schema to ease in model serving
 - [ ] Pointer to Model Store
 - [ ] Unit and integration tests